minima-global/homebrew-minima/README.md

 brew tap minima-global/minima
 ```

-2. Install from a jar which has code from the latest dev branch but might not always be up-to-date.
+2.
 ```sh
 brew install --HEAD minima-global/minima/minima
 ```

-3. Installation output tells you were your default log (for minima as a service only) and config files are.
+3. Installation output tells you where your default log (for minima as a service only) and config files are.

 ### Starting, restarting, stopping minima (as with brew services)